package-chain/research/whitepaper.md

 eliminated the need for those things.

-# Decentralised and distributed build, cache and distribution system
+# Decentralised and distributed backend for software building and distribution

 ## File layer